MichaIng/DietPi-Docs/docs/dietpi_tools.md

     1. Select the type of network drive that you have.
     1. Follow the prompts.

+    !!! tip "Instead of an IP address, a hostname may be used"

+    !!! info "Mounting a Samba shared folder"
+        In case of a Samba mount do not use a leading `/` in the dialog entering the fileservers shared folder name (e.g. enter `public/music` instead of `/public/music`).

     !!! info "Mounting a macOS Samba share"
         To mount a macOS Samba share enabled in `Sharing`, you need to (in the server) go to `Sharing > File Sharing > Options > Windows File Sharing` and select your username.